-- (4) Provide continuous observation at cage or ring side of the physical condition of contestants during bouts including being prepared to administer emergent medical procedures to contestants that receive injuries during bouts. - (5) Conduct post-bout physical examinations, including recommending medical suspensions and medical requirements that must be met to clear medical suspensions. - (6) Attend to injured contestants between bouts. - (7) Complete records and reports. - (8) Provide all medical supplies that will be needed to attend to contestants and conduct examinations. - SPS 192.22 Second's duties.
-The following provisions apply to seconds assisting a contestant: - (1) A maximum of 3 licensed seconds will be allowed to assist any one contestant or be positioned in a designated area by the ring or cage during a non-championship bout.
+- (4) Provide continuous observation at cage or ring side of the physical condition of contestants during bouts including being prepared to administer emergent medical procedures to contestants that receive injuries during bouts. - (5) Conduct post-bout physical examinations, including recommending medical suspensions and medical requirements that must be met to clear medical suspensions. - (6) Attend to injured contestants between bouts. - (7) Complete records and reports. - (8) Provide all medical supplies that will be needed to attend to contestants and conduct examinations.

+SPS 192.22 Second's duties.
+The following provisions apply to seconds assisting a contestant:

+- (1) A maximum of 3 licensed seconds will be allowed to assist any one contestant or be positioned in a designated area by the ring or cage during a non-championship bout.
 For championship bouts, there may be 4 licensed seconds allowed to assist any one contestant.
 The appropriate number of licensed seconds allowed for championship and non-championship bouts will be subject to the approval of the commissioner or department representative and based on venue size and space.
 A licensed second under the age of 18 may not assist a contestant unless accompanied by a licensed second at least 18 years of age. - (2) A maximum of 2 seconds may enter the ring or cage to tend to a contestant between rounds.
 In case of an open cut, the ringside physician or a cut man who is licensed as a second may enter the ring or cage.
 No person other than the contestants and referee may enter the ring or cage during a bout.
 Licensed seconds under the age of 18 are prohibited from entering the ring or cage unless accompanied by a licensed second at least 18 years of age. - (3) There may be no profanity, insults, or degrading language from anyone working the corner. - (4) If a second leaves the designated area, the contestant the second is assisting shall be disqualified. - (5) Any person violating any rule while working the corner shall be disqualified for the remainder of the event and subject to disciplinary action. - SPS 192.23 Timekeepers' duties.
-Once assigned to an event, a timekeeper has all of the following duties and responsibilities relating to all bouts to which the timekeeper is assigned: - (1) Provide 2 stopwatches that have been examined and approved by the inspector or department representative.
+Once assigned to an event, a timekeeper has all of the following duties and responsibilities relating to all bouts to which the timekeeper is assigned:

-- (2) Give a 10-second warning before the beginning of each round to signal all unauthorized persons to leave the ring or cage before the round begins. - (3) Give a 10-second warning before the end of a round to indicate that the end of the round is approaching. - (4) Provide notice that a round has started to the referee that a rest period has ended. - (5) Provide notice that a round has ended.
-A timekeeper may not ring the bell or otherwise provide notice a round has ended until the conclusion of a count being given by the referee. - (6) Begin the count when a contestant is knocked down or completely out of the ring. - (7) If a bout terminates before the scheduled limit of a round, inform the inspector or department representative of the exact duration of the bout.
+- (1) Provide 2 stopwatches that have been examined and approved by the inspector or department representative. - (2) Give a 10-second warning before the beginning of each round to signal all unauthorized persons to leave the ring or cage before the round begins. - (3) Give a 10-second warning before the end of a round to indicate that the end of the round is approaching. - (4) Provide notice to the referee that a rest period has ended. - (5) Provide notice that a round has ended.
+A timekeeper may not ring the bell or otherwise provide notice a round has ended until the command to continue is given by the referee at the conclusion of a count. - (6) For boxing, kickboxing, and Muay Thai bouts, begin the count when a contestant is knocked down or out of the ring.
+Before the number "one" is counted, an interval of one second shall have elapsed from the time the contestant went down or out of the ring and the time of counting "one." - (7) If a bout terminates before the scheduled limit of a round, inform the inspector or department representative of the exact duration of the bout.